I want a Divorce.

 Over the next several months I met with Dr. Smith trying, to deal with the mental, emotional, and physical abuse I endured for almost twenty years.
 During one of the sessions, Dr. Smith promised me that a year from now I would look back and say “Why didn’t I do this sooner?”
 I sat there in his office and shook my head as I said “I don’t think that day will ever come.”

 I never knew some of the things he had been doing to me for years were actually abuse.
 I never fully understood the feelings I felt were from the abuse I had endured and silenced, in fear of what he would do to me next.
-I felt like I was on a roller coaster, waiting for that last twist and turn so I could get off, walk away and never have to get back on.
+I felt like I was on a roller coaster, waiting for that last twist and turn so I could get off, walk away, and never have to get back on.
 I wouldn’t be one of those kids that wanted to get back on this roller coaster-I found no amusement in it at all.
 The highs of the roller coaster represented the positive steps I took; the lows represented the setbacks I would encounter in dealing with my husband’s backlash as I exposed him.
 The dark tunnels and valleys that I kept going through were the secrets I hid for so long inside of me.

 My husband didn’t want anyone to see the mask he put on his face.
 He only wanted the world to perceive him as a great guy, and to see how terrible I was.
 This ride would haunt me for months because this is where my struggle was.
-I wanted to get off this ride but I did not know how.
+I wanted to get off this ride but I did not know-how.

 I finally came to the pivotal moment in my life where I felt I had some direction and was ready to move on.
-Most people refer this as the “T” in the road.
+Most people refer to this as the “T” in the road.
 I finally left my abusive husband and started my new life.
 What most people call routine events were now new adventures for me.
 I started shopping at new places in order to avoid running into my husband who just happened to be there, grocery shopping, or at the bank cashing his check.
 This was not an easy task for me due to the fear that he had instilled in me.
 But I kept putting one foot in front of the other.

 Over a year had passed since this nightmare became a reality and I couldn’t wait to schedule an appointment with Dr. Smith.
 I was not the same woman who had walked in his office on a cold snowy night over a year ago, and I wanted to be the person to say “you were right, why didn’t I leave sooner?”
 As I said this to Dr. Smith, he sat back in his chair and smiled.
 For the first time, he wasn’t writing down what I said.
 This meeting was different from any of our other meetings.
 This one finally brought closure for me.
 I had fought the good fight.
 I had won, and I now knew my course.
 We ended our session on that note.